SeqWare/queryengine/seqware-queryengine-backend/README.md

 java -cp seqware-distribution-1.0.7-SNAPSHOT-qe-full.jar com.github.seqware.queryengine.system.importers.SOFeatureImporter -i ../../seqware-queryengine-backend/src/test/resources/com/github/seqware/queryengine/system/FeatureImporter/smallTest.vcf -r hg_19 -w VCFVariantImportWorker
 ````

-At this point you can open up Hbase shell and listing the imported data by running :
+At this point you can open up Hbase shell and list the imported data by running :

 ````
 hbase shell
 list
 scan 'batman.hbaseTestTable_v2.Feature.hg_19'
 ````
-There should be 4 rows of data as it was a 3 base deletion that was specified in the smallTest.vcf:
+There should be 4 rows of data stored in HBase as it was a 3 base deletion that was specified in the smallTest.vcf:

 ````
 #CHROM  POS ID  REF ALT QUAL    FILTER  INFO